-2024/05/23 15:39 1/4 Programmed Instruction
+2024/05/15 11:27 1/4 Programmed Instruction

 Programmed Instruction

 General

-Although first ideas on instruction automation can be tracked to even earlier years1), first notable steps in programmed instruction were taken by Sidney Pressey2) in the 1920s and further developed by Burrhus Skinner in the mid-1950s.
+Although first ideas on instruction automation can be tracked to even earlier years1), first notable steps in programmed instruction were taken by Sidney Pressey2) and further developed by Burrhus Skinner in the mid-1950s.
 In Pressey's words, the teacher is

 • "... burdened by such routine of drill and information-fixing...", but a mechanical device device could be used to "lift from her shoulders as much as possible of this burden and make her free for those inspirational and thought-stimulating activities which are, presumably, the real function of the teacher."3)

 What is programmed instruction?